makerdao/dss-flash/README.md

 `flashLoan(IERC3156FlashBorrower receiver, address token, uint256 amount, bytes calldata data)`

-Notice that no token is require because it is assumed to be vat dai.
+Notice that no token is required because it is assumed to be vat dai.
 Also, the `amount` is in RADs and not in WADs.

 ### Approval Mechanism